HPCurtis/Bayescuped/README.md

 From both the standardly applied Ordinary least square methods and a Bayesian CUPED model implmented using the Stan probabalistic progaming language.

-The analysis example here is a based around a simulated data set for Marektin gcompaniy running an ad campaign and wanting to run A/B test to estimate the impact of the ad campaign on comapny revenue.
-The big differnced here is that here in tehnsimualted example that with have observed users revenue in the treatment (Served the ad) and the control (not ad campain) pre-exposure.
+The analysis example here is a based around a simulated data set for Marketing company running an ad campaign and wanting to run A/B test to estimate the impact of the ad campaign on company revenue.
+The big difference here in this simulated example that with have observed users revenue in the treatment (Served the ad) and the control (not ad campain) pre-exposure.

 ![plot](visualisations/revenues.png)